Azure/terraform-azure-mdc-defender-plans-azure/README.md

 ## Onboarding to Microsoft Defender for Cloud (MDC) plans in Azure

-This Terraform module enables the activation of Microsoft Defender for Cloud (MDC) plans at scale.
-Featuring four adaptable onboarding methods, the module covers a diverse spectrum of scenarios and use cases, providing you with the means to effectively utilize it according to your requirements.
+This Terraform module activate Microsoft Defender for Cloud (MDC) plans.

-The available onboarding methods are as follows:
+The module supports the following onboarding types:

-1. Single Subscription: Onboard MDC plans for a single subscription.
+1. <u>Single Subscription</u>: Onboard MDC plans for a single subscription.
-2. Chosen Subscriptions: Onboard MDC plans for a selected list of subscriptions.
+2. <u>Chosen Subscriptions</u>: Onboard MDC plans for a selected list of subscriptions.
-3. All Subscriptions: Onboard MDC plans for all subscriptions where your account holds owner permissions.
+3. <u>All Subscriptions</u>: Onboard MDC plans for all subscriptions where your account holds owner permissions.
-4. Management Group: Onboard MDC plans for all subscriptions within a designated management group.
+4. <u>Management Group</u>: Onboard MDC plans for all subscriptions within a designated management group.

 ### Terraform and terraform-provider-azurerm version restrictions

 Terraform core's version is v1.x and terraform-provider-azurerm's version is v3.x.

-## Module Usage
+## Usage

-### <u>Enable plans</u>
+### Enable plans

 To enable plans using this module, follow these steps based on the subscription type: